Grow Your Own Fiery Peppers

 - Ornamental Value: The colorful peppers add visual appeal to your garden.

+For optimal growth, start these hot pepper plants indoors 7-9 weeks before the last frost.
+Transplant outdoors when temperatures are consistently above 65 degrees.
+These plants flourish in full sun and well-drained soil.
 These starter plants come with complete planting and growing instructions to ensure your success.
-Whether you’re a seasoned gardener or just starting out, these Hot Tabasco Pepper Plants are a fantastic addition to your garden.
+Whether you’re a seasoned gardener or just starting out, these hot pepper plants are a fantastic addition to your garden.

-Frequently Asked Questions About Hot Tabasco Pepper Plants
+Frequently Asked Questions About Hot Pepper Plants

 Reviews